Keychrom/Axiom/SECURITY.md

 # Security Policy

-We love responsible reports of (potential) security issues in SearXNG.
+We love responsible reports of (potential) security issues in AXIOM.

 You can contact us at security@searxng.org.